2. Progestin-only birth control pills (“mini-pills”)

 Between the ages of 19 and 35, women can use all known methods of contraception.
 However, it should be borne in mind that the use of combined oral contraceptives is more reliable and effective.

-In addition to oral contraceptives, other methods are also popular in our country: the introduction of an intrauterine device, the use of a condom, the use of injectable methods of contraception.
+In addition to oral contraceptives, other methods are also popular in our country: insertion of an intrauterine device, use of a condom, and use of injection methods of contraception.

-It has been proven that birth control pills are used not only for contraception, but also for therapeutic and prophylactic purposes for diseases such as infertility, inflammatory and oncological diseases, menstrual irregularities.
-The only drawback to be aware of is that hormonal contraceptives do not protect women from sexually transmitted infections.
+It has been proven that birth control pills are used not only for contraception, but also for therapeutic and preventive purposes for diseases such as infertility, inflammatory and oncological diseases, and menstrual irregularities.
+The only drawback you need to be aware of is that hormonal contraceptives do not protect a woman from sexually transmitted infections.

 The most common remedies at this age are Janine, Yarina, Regulon.

-What contraceptive pills are better to take after 35 years?
+Which birth control pills are best to take after 35 years of age?

-Doctors say that at this age, women should be protected from unwanted pregnancy using intrauterine devices, because. at this age, steroids, due to the presence of diseases acquired by a woman, are contraindicated.
+Doctors say that at this age women should be protected from unwanted pregnancy by using intrauterine devices, because At this age, steroids, due to the presence of diseases acquired by the woman, are contraindicated.

-A woman may suffer from diseases of the cervix, endometriosis, endocrinological diseases - diabetes, thyrotoxicosis, obesity.
+A woman may suffer from cervical diseases, endometriosis, endocrinological diseases - diabetes, thyrotoxicosis, obesity.
 Many women smoke.
 These factors complicate the selection of hormonal contraceptives.

-Steroids are prescribed only with a guaranteed absence of contraindications.
+Steroids are prescribed only if there are no contraindications.
 The latest generation combined contraceptive pills and three-phase drugs are preferred: Femoden, Triziston, Silest, Triquilar, Marvelon, Tri-regol.

-For this group of women, products with a low content of hormones, as well as "mini-drink" preparations, are excellent.
+For this group of women, products with a low content of hormones, as well as “mini-pill” preparations, are excellent.
 Hormonal contraception is combined with the therapeutic effect of new generation drugs.
 The most popular of them is Femulen.
-It can be used if a woman has diseases such as thrombophlebitis, a previous heart attack and stroke, hypertension, severe headaches such as migraine, and some gynecological diseases.
+It can be used if a woman has diseases such as thrombophlebitis, previous heart attack and stroke, hypertension, severe migraine-type headaches, and some gynecological diseases.

-After the age of 45, ovarian function gradually decreases, the likelihood of pregnancy decreases, but is still possible.
-Many women at this age are still ovulating, and fertilization of the egg can occur.
+After 45 years, ovarian function gradually decreases, the likelihood of pregnancy decreases, but is still possible.
+Many women at this age still ovulate, and fertilization of the egg can occur.

-Undoubtedly, a woman is able to become pregnant and give birth to a child, but at the same time, pregnancy often proceeds with complications, since at this age there is a rather large bouquet of various diseases.
-Usually there are diseases of the cardiovascular system, liver and kidneys, chronic disorders of the reproductive system.
-All factors can serve as contraindications for the appointment of hormonal contraceptives.
-Smoking and the presence of other bad habits also complicate the use of birth control pills.
+Undoubtedly, a woman is able to become pregnant and give birth to a child, but pregnancy often occurs with complications, since at this age there is a fairly large bouquet of various diseases.
+Usually there are diseases of the cardiovascular system, liver and kidneys, chronic dysfunctions of the reproductive system.
+All factors can serve as contraindications for the prescription of hormonal contraceptives.
+Smoking and other bad habits also complicate the use of birth control pills.

-Very often, by the age of 40, women no longer plan pregnancy, and unwanted pregnancies are artificially interrupted.
-Abortion, especially during this period, has consequences that threaten the woman's health.
-Frequent complications of abortion are the development of uterine fibroids, cancer, severe manifestations of menopause.
-The possibility of developing diseases indicates the need for contraception in this period.
+Very often, by the age of 40, women no longer plan a pregnancy, and unwanted pregnancies are artificially terminated.
+Abortion, especially during this period, has consequences that threaten a woman’s health.
+Frequent complications of abortion are the development of uterine fibroids, cancer, and severe manifestations of menopause.
+The possibility of developing diseases indicates the need for contraception during this period.

-Also, birth control pills are prescribed for many gynecological diseases, osteoporosis, to prevent the development of ovarian and uterine cancer.
+Birth control pills are also prescribed for many gynecological diseases, osteoporosis, and to prevent the development of ovarian and uterine cancer.

-At the age of over 45, it is promising to use low-dose hormonal drugs, mini-pill tablets, injectables and implants that are implanted under the skin (for example, Norplant).
+At the age of over 45 years, it is promising to use low-dose hormonal drugs, mini-pills, injections and implants that are implanted under the skin (for example, Norplant).

 • if a woman smokes;

-• if a woman suffers from diseases of the heart and blood vessels - heart attack, stroke, thrombosis;
+• if a woman suffers from heart and vascular diseases - heart attack, stroke, thrombosis;

-• in severe liver diseases with the development of liver failure;
+• in case of severe liver diseases with the development of liver failure;

-At this age, the modern drug Femulen is often used, which has practically no side effects.
+At this age, the modern drug Femulen is often used, which has virtually no side effects.

 For pregnancy

-When taking hormonal contraceptives, it is quite possible to become pregnant in cases where the woman does not take the pills correctly, or the regimen for taking them has been violated.
-If pregnancy is suspected or established, the drug should be discontinued immediately.
+When taking hormonal contraceptives, pregnancy is quite possible if a woman takes the pills incorrectly or the regimen for taking them is disrupted.
+If pregnancy is suspected or established, the drug must be discontinued immediately.

-Taking hormonal drugs in the first three weeks of pregnancy does not adversely affect the condition of the fetus and the health of the woman.
+Taking hormonal drugs in the first three weeks of pregnancy does not have a negative effect on the condition of the fetus and the health of the woman.

 Overall for the body

-Hormonal contraceptives have different effects on a woman's body.
-In order to timely identify the side effects of contraceptives, a woman taking these drugs is obliged to consult with her doctor twice a year.
-Contraceptives can affect the microflora of the vagina.
+Hormonal contraceptives have different effects on a woman’s body.
+In order to promptly identify side effects of contraceptives, a woman taking these drugs is required to consult with her doctor twice a year.
+Contraceptives can affect the vaginal microflora.
 This influence manifests itself in various symptoms.
-Some people develop signs of thrush (bacterial vaginitis) because taking drugs containing progestogens leads to a decrease in the level of lactobacilli in the vagina.
-In this case, it is possible to cancel the tablets for a time when the level of estrogen is restored and the symptoms disappear.
+Some people develop signs of thrush (bacterial vaginitis) because taking medications containing gestagens leads to a decrease in the level of lactobacilli in the vagina.
+In this case, it is possible to discontinue the pills until the estrogen level is restored and the symptoms disappear.

 For the development of mastopathy

-Experts say that with the right choice of birth control pills and the correct mode of their use, mastopathy cannot develop.
-Another thing is when a woman has a hormonal imbalance, there are chronic gynecological diseases, diseases of the liver, kidneys, adrenal glands.
-Hormonal imbalance, stress, depression, abortion, breast trauma can lead to mastopathy.
+Experts say that with the right choice of birth control pills and the correct regimen for their use, mastopathy cannot develop.
+Another thing is when a woman has hormonal imbalances, there are chronic gynecological diseases, diseases of the liver, kidneys, and adrenal glands.
+Hormonal imbalance, stress, depression, abortion, breast injury can lead to mastopathy.

-Contraceptives should be selected only by a doctor.
+Contraception should only be selected by a doctor.
 The doctor must take into account all the characteristics of a particular woman, her state of health, age, heredity, phenotype, bad habits, lifestyle, sexual activity.
-With the wrong selection of the drug, no doubt, the risk of developing mastopathy increases.
+If the drug is selected incorrectly, without a doubt, the risk of developing mastopathy increases.

-It is important to start taking hormonal drugs only after consultation and examination by a specialist - in this case, you will avoid undesirable consequences and possible complications.
+It is important to start taking hormonal medications only after consultation and examination by a specialist - in this case, you will avoid unwanted consequences and possible complications.

 Do birth control pills help with menopause and androgenetic alopecia?

-Effective treatment for women during menopause and with androgenetic alopecia can be tablets and creams that contain estrogen and progesterone.
+An effective treatment for women during menopause and with androgenetic alopecia can be tablets and creams containing estrogen and progesterone.

 Is it possible to leave without a doctor's prescription?

-Birth control pills are prescription drugs and only a doctor can prescribe them.
+Birth control pills are prescription drugs and can only be prescribed by a doctor.
 The law does not prohibit the sale of hormonal contraceptives without a prescription.
 But only a doctor can help you choose the right method and means of contraception.

-Hormonal pills are a group of medicines containing hormones or their synthetic analogues.
-They are used for hormone therapy.
+Hormonal pills are a group of medications containing hormones or their synthetic analogues.
+With their help, hormone therapy is carried out.

 Show all